 Hall Of Fame

 The Hamilton-Halton Construction Association initiated the Construction Hall of Fame to recognize excellence of service to building, to the construction community, to its associations, and to the community.
-Recognized construction industry persons who have participated in the geographic scope of HHCA are eligible.

 Each Construction Hall of Fame inductee is awarded a spectacular presentation piece by renowned artist, Shirley Elford.
 The award is a tangible reminder of our deep respect for their wonderful contribution to the construction community.
 The triangular art of this gift represents the principles of strength found in the construction industry, in each inductee's character, and in their contribution of building our community.